opensearch-project/documentation-website/_clients/python.md

 host = 'localhost'
 port = 9200
 auth = ('admin', 'admin') # For testing only.
-Don't store credentials in code. ca_certs_path = '/full/path/to/root-ca.pem' # Provide a CA bundle if you use intermediate CAs with your root CA
+Don't store credentials in code. ca_certs_path = '/full/path/to/root-ca.pem' # Provide a CA bundle if you use intermediate CAs with your root CA.

 # Optional client certificates if you don't want to use HTTP basic authentication.
 # client_cert_path = '/full/path/to/client.pem'